DavidAce/h5pp/README.md

 **NOTE:** Logging works the same with or without [Spdlog](https://github.com/gabime/spdlog) enabled.
 When Spdlog is *not* found, a hand-crafted logger is used in its place to give identical output but without any performance considerations (implemented with STL lists, strings and streams).

+#### Compiler flags for Windows / MSVC
+To get h5pp working in MSVC the following compiler flags and definitions are recommended

+* `/permissive-`
+* `/EHsc`
+* `/D NOMINMAX`

+If you use CMake to install/find`h5pp`, then no action is required since these are added automatically to the CMake target `h5pp::h5pp`.

 ### Getting h5pp
 There are currently 4 ways to obtain `h5pp`: